Tarzan: Return to the Jungle: Development

 Tarzan: Return to the Jungle was developed by Digital Eclipse, which began development following the critical and commercial success of its Game Boy Color predecessor, Tarzan.
 Much of the staff that worked on the first game returned for this one.
 Producer William Baffy cited the Game Boy Advance's superior selection of colors and planes, as well as improved sprite count and quality, as the big advantages of the hardware for development.

 Reception

 The game has received generally positive reviews.
 GameSpy stated, "It [the game] never gets quite as fun or inventive as any of the Mario or Rayman platform games, but Tarzan: Return to the Jungle holds its own surprisingly well, and is a must-have for fans of its GBC predecessor".
-NintendoWorldReport stated, "This game is the perfect thing for kids who are Tarzan fans.
-It looks very good, plays and sounds pretty, and will keep someone occupied long enough for it to merit a rental, if you don’t want to spend $30 on a game that you won’t be playing much after you finish if off the first time".
+Nintendo World Report stated, "This game is the perfect thing for kids who are Tarzan fans.
+It looks very good, plays and sounds pretty, and will keep someone occupied long enough for it to merit a rental, if you don't want to spend $30 on a game that you won't be playing much after you finish if off the first time".